Refunds when selling in multiple currencies

-- If the currency needs to be converted for the refund, then the current currency rate (and not the currency rate at the time of the order) is used in the conversion.
+- If the currency needs to be converted for the refund, then the current currency rate, and not the currency rate at the time of the order, is used in the conversion.
 You are charged a currency conversion fee when the payment is converted, but not when a refund is issued.
 But in the US and Sweden, currency conversion fees and credit card fees aren't refunded to the merchant.

 Because currency conversion rates fluctuate, the rate at the time of the payment is often different from the rate at the time of the refund.
 As a result, the converted amount that you receive for the order usually doesn't equal the converted amount that you give back in the refund.
 You can gain or lose money with refunds because of currency conversions.